Fax for Therapists: What Mental Health Professionals Still Fax

 How to Fax from Your Therapy Practice

-The process takes about 90 seconds.
-Upload your document (PDF, image, or Word file), enter the recipient fax number, add a cover page with the HIPAA confidentiality notice, and send.
-You get a delivery confirmation by email so you have a record for your files.
-That fax confirmation page is your proof of delivery when an insurer or referring provider asks whether records were sent.
+Upload your document (PDF, JPG, or PNG), verify the recipient fax number, add a cover page with the confidentiality notice your policy requires, and send.
+Save the status page details as a transmission record.
+That fax confirmation page records the current supported carrier outcome when an insurer or referring provider asks whether records were sent.
+It does not prove that a person reviewed them.

 If you fax occasionally (a few referrals per month, the odd prior authorization), a pay-per-fax model makes sense.
 No monthly subscription, no commitment.
 Look for services that charge per fax rather than per page, so a multi-page referral packet does not cost more than a single-page form.
 If your practice faxes regularly, a subscription tier brings the cost down and gives you a predictable monthly expense.